High-Performance Marketing for Automotive Service Businesses

 Has your marketing response been a little flat lately?
 The automotive aftermarket service industry is highly competitive, but there are ways to get ahead in the race that won’t compromise your budget or goals.

 Because there are thousands of aftermarket automotive service businesses in the U.S., you’ll have to persistently remind consumers of your brand and why they should choose you over another.
-Americans average 2 cars per household* and are keeping their vehicles longer than ever, 11.6 years on average.
+Americans average 2 cars per household and are keeping their vehicles longer than ever – 11.8 years on average.

 Fuel Customer Loyalty

-According to Invesp, acquiring new customers is five times more expensive than keeping them.
-While it seems obvious focusing on customer loyalty programs is a top priority, only about 18% of businesses do.
+According to Invesp, acquiring new customers is 5X more expensive than keeping them.
+While it seems obvious that focusing on customer loyalty programs should be a top priority, only about 18% of businesses do.

-There are several ways you can fuel customer loyalty and most of those begin with gathering information during each point of contact.
-For instance, you might collect a new customer’s address, phone number, and email when they first come in to shop.
-Maintain customer information in a database and add details you collect during visits, emails, and phone calls.
+There are several ways you can fuel customer loyalty, and most begin with gathering information during each point of contact.
+For instance, you might collect a new customer’s address, phone number and email when they first come into your shop.
+Maintain customer information in a database and add details you collect during visits, emails and phone calls.

 Satisfied, loyal customers are brand ambassadors.
 Offer referral rewards or discounts for new customers they send your way.
 That way, your marketing efforts will pay off for years to come.